-- D Obtain copy of most recent IEP/504 Plan and ensure it is current within the last year - Participate in annual IEP meeting and/or 504 meeting; try to ensure the student and student's parent participates in meeting - Confirm student is receiving all accommodations and services mandated by 504 or IEP, and is in the right classroom setting

-Potential Steps, based on relevance and/or need, include:

-- □ Renew 504 Plan - Obtain copy of most recent psycho-educational evaluation and ensure it is current within the last 3 years (required for students with IEPs but not 504s) - □ Request new accommodation(s), if needed (requires parent's consent) - □ Request that the school conduct a new IEP or 504 evaluation, if needed (requires parent's consent) - □ Request that the school make changes to IEP, if needed (requires parent's consent) - Request an independent educational evaluation if student is not demonstrating progress and the school evaluation is not comprehensive (requires parental consent) - If needed, work with educational decision-maker to exercise due process rights on behalf of student (e.g., request mediation or an impartial hearing.
-This should only happen after talking with the student's teachers, principal, IEP team, and case planning team (and when needed, the District Superintendent).
+Kequ ined Steps, based on the guidance above, include.
+Obtain copy of most recent IEP/504 Plan and ensure it is current within the last year Participate in annual IEP meeting and/or 504 meeting; try to ensure the student and student's parent participates in meeting Confirm student is receiving all accommodations and services mandated by 504 or IEP, and is in the right classroom setting Pote ntial Steps, based on relevance and/or need, include: Renew 504 Plan Obtain copy of most recent psycho-educational evaluation and ensure it is current within the last 3 years (required for students with IEPs but not 504s) Request new accommodation(s), if needed (requires parent's consent) Request that the school conduct a new IEP or 504 evaluation, if needed (requires parent's consent) Request that the school make changes to IEP, if needed (requires parent's consent) Request an independent educational evaluation if student is not demonstrating progress and the school evaluation is not comprehensive (requires parental consent) If needed, work with educational decision-maker to exercise due process rights on behalf of student (e.g., request mediation or an impartial hearing.
+This should only happen after talking with the student's teachers, IEP team, and case

-G. MIDDLE & HIGH SCHOOL SELECTION PROCESS
+H. MIDDLE & HIGH SCHOOL SELECTION PROCESS